adityazisserman/Tamlish/README.md

 ### Deployment

-Once you are satisfied with local version, deploy website with:
+Once you are satisfied with your local version, deploy website with:

 ```
 firebase deploy